Cleod9/oopsjs/README.md

 `OOPS.descendantOf(child, parent);` - Tests to see if the `child` is a descendant of `parent`.
 The values provided can either be class definitions, or instances of the class.

+And of course OOPS.js naturally supports the `instanceof` operator!

 ## Terms of Use ##

 Free to use in any projects without notifying me, nor is credit needed (though it'd be much appreciated!).
 Just do not re-distribute it under anyone else's name and be sure to retain the copyright notice in the source!

+## Version History ##

+**1.1.0**

+-Greatly simplified the setup structure by using standard JS practices -Replaced _parent_ property with _super_
+-No longer a need to specific the name of the parent class to call its constructor

+(95% backwards compatible with 1.0.0, just update your _super_ calls)

+**1.0.0**

+-Initial release

 ----------